SAPhow/SAP.how/_posts/gui-design/2018-09-19-what-is-collective-gr.md

 - SAP EWM 9.4
 ---

-Collective GR or Collective Goods Receipt is a customizing in EWM for integration with ERP on business system level.
+Collective GR or Collective Goods Receipt is a customizing in EWM on business system level for integration with ERP.
 It is defined in IMG Activity `Set Control Parameters for ERP Version Control`.

 It is one of the options for Goods Receipt Mode and it's idea is to combine GR messages into one posting until GR for delivery header is completed.